Saturday, November 2, 2024

 “Hell yeah.
 We got nowhere else to go.”

 When I pulled up to Haire’s house, Bobby and Morgan were already out of their cars.
 It was a nice neighborhood that had been a hallmark of Shreveport for years.
 Unlike the new neighborhoods, there were tall oak trees, live oaks, and magnolias in the yards.
-I knocked on the door under the carport so I could see when someone was coming to the door through the window over the kitchen sink.
+I knocked on the door under the carport so I could see through the kitchen window when someone came to the door.
 I knocked loudly and repeatedly.
 When I stopped, I heard someone fumbling with the door in front.
 I looked around the corner and saw an elderly man open the door.
 He was in his underwear, struggling to get one leg in his pants.
 He was clearly startled by the late disruption.

 “Sorry to bother you.
 I’m Detective Lieutenant Mickey McDaniel with the Caddo Parish Sheriff’s Office.
 We’re looking for Daniel Haire.”